pdardailler/ecma402/README.md

-#g11n4js
+#ecma402

-This project provides globalization utilities for JavaScript/AMD/Dojo Applications
+This project provides a Javascript implementation of ECMA 402 internationalization APIs for number formatting and date/time formatting.

 ## Status